cm718/TriviaGame/README.md

 # TriviaGame

-A trivia game that uses javascript timeout methods and the Giphy Api plus my love of all things comic book super heroes.
+A trivia game that uses javascript timeout methods and gifs plus my love of all things comic book super heroes.
 I incorporated Marvel and DC.

 Here is the link: https://cm718.github.io/TriviaGame/